 - Developing an e-capability strategic action plan to develop identified priority areas within the dimensions of the eLPF.
 Identify your goals and outline strategies for moving through the phases of the eLPF over an identified period of time.

-- Applying for Learning with digital technologies professional learning and development
+- Applying for regionally allocated professional learning and development (RA-PLD)

 through your Regional Ministry offices.